jeroennoten/Laravel-AdminLTE/README.md

 - iCheck plugin was replaced with [icheck-bootstrap](https://github.com/bantikyan/icheck-bootstrap).
 If you use the iCheck assets, make sure to check/modify the asset location.

 3. Laravel 6 version moved the assets file.
 Check the locations.

+- If you modified the default views, edit then fixing the assets injection.

 ## 4. Usage